 Employees, including agency workers are required under the regulations to co-operate with other duty-holders, so far as is necessary, to enable those persons to comply with the relevant statutory provisions.
-This means that employees, in addition to co-operating with their employer, must cooperate with other employers sharing the same work place and with duty-holders with specific responsibilities such as the Project Supervisor Construction Stage.
+This means that employees, in addition to co-operating with their employer, must co-operate with other employers sharing the same work place and with duty-holders with specific responsibilities such as the Project Supervisor Construction Stage.
 Employees have a general duty to comply with the regulations and co-operate with their employer.
 Employees also have a duty to report, without delay, to their employer, PSCS, or responsible contractor, any dangerous plant or machinery or any defect in the place of work or system of work which might endanger safety, health or welfare of any person.

 Employees must use suitable protective clothing or protective equipment where it is deemed a requirement for their protection.
+The employees must be trained in the instruction and use of such equipment.
 They should also co-operate with any safe systems procedures that are in place to protect the wellbeing of others.
 An employee (or any other person) should not intentionally or recklessly interfere with or misuse any protective clothing, equipment, etc. provided for securing the safety, health or welfare of persons arising out of work activities.

-The employee must use all work equipment in the manner for which the equipment was intended.
+The employee must use all work equipment in the manner for which the equipment was intended and as they were trained and instructed to do..
 Employees should always be aware that misuse of plant and equipment could have unforeseen consequences and could lead to potential injuries to themselves or others on site.
 Employees must produce Safe Pass and relevant CSCS cards when requested to do so.

 2.8.
-ESB (BSC) Representative
+Electric Ireland Representative

-Within the Business Service Centre an ESB (BSC) Representative will be assigned to particular work activities.
-The ESB (BSC) Representative will be the point of contact for the contractor for the work activity.
-The ESB (BSC) reprenentative will oversee the works from start to completion.
+Within Electric Ireland an Electric Ireland Representative will be assigned to a particular contract / work area.
+The Electric Ireland Representative will be the point of contact for the contractor for the work activity.
+The Electric Ireland Representative will oversee the works/ contract.

 The contractor is ultimately responsible for ensuring the safety procedures and guidelines are briefed, implemented and adhered to for the work activity.
-Where there is any doubt / misunderstanding regarding safety stop works and seek clarification from ESB (BSC) Representative.
-If works cannot be done in a safe and coordinated manner at any time do not undertake the task - inform the ESB (BSC) Representative.
+Where there is any doubt / misunderstanding regarding safety, stop works and seek clarification from Electric Ireland Representative.
+If works cannot be done in a safe and coordinated manner at any time do not undertake the task - inform the Electric Ireland Representative.